BP posts slump in Russian income but raises dividend

 Full year capital expenditure, used mostly for new oil and gas exploration and development, will be trimmed to around $23 billion from previous guidance of $24 billion to $25 billion.

-BP shares in London were up 1.2 percent at 435.40 pence by 1443 GMT, slightly ahead of the European oil and gas sector.
+BP shares in London were up 1.2 ercent at 435.40 pence by 10.43 a.m.
+EDT, slightly ahead of the European oil and gas sector .SXEP.

 BP and other majors have managed to sustain healthy dividends over the past quarters mainly on the back of around $40 billion of asset sales since 2010 and lower spending, thus generating strong cash flow despite lower oil prices.